-The objective of PMI SD Professional Development is to provide high quality training within the project management profession, promote and support of PMI certification and continuing certification, and offering mentoring program for PMs.
+The objective of PMI-CCVC Professional Development is to provide high-quality training within the project management profession, promote and support PMI certification and continuing certification, and offer a mentoring program for PMs.
 Our goal is to equip members with knowledge and tools to make them more successful in the workplace.

 The key areas of the Professional Development responsibility are: